Taika-Tech/aiotaika-python/docs/examples.rst

     from aiotaika.ring import RingMoveEvent

 First, we implement a callback that will be called whenever a RingMoveEvent is triggered for our chosen ring.
-This event muse conform to the event callback type (Callable[[Event], Awaitable[None]])::
+This event must conform to the event callback type (Callable[[Event], Awaitable[None]])::

     async def move_evt_cb(event: RingMoveEvent) -> None:
+        # print out the position if it's y component is over 1.0
+        if event.position.y > 1.0:
             print(event.position)

 Now, we tell the client context manager to trigger this callback when our chosen ring moves::